Illinois COVID-19: IL could see return of Phase 3 restrictions as state reports 3,113 new coronavirus cases, 22 deaths

 Health officials are warning residents not to be careless with this virus, saying this not the time to have "over confident thinking"

-New COVID numbers from Kankakee, Kane, Will and DuPage County show at least eight in every ten people tested has the virus.
+New COVID numbers from Kankakee, Kane, Will and DuPage County show at least eight in every 100 people tested has the virus.

 Governor Pritzker cautioned residents that if that rate does not drop, more restrictions could come.